View and comment on current applications

 - Comment on applications

-- View the officers reports for each decided application
+- View the officer reports for each decided application

 - View decision notices, including any attached conditions or reasons for refusal